arubislander/subsonic-snap/README.md

 - **port**: What port the service should listen on.
 Defaults to *4040*
 - **https-port**: What port to use for https.
 Defaults to *0*, for no https
 - **context-path**: The context path to use for the url of the service.
 Defaults to "/"
-- **max-memory**: Max amount of memory in MB that the java virtual machine is allowd to use.
+- **max-memory**: Max amount of memory in MB that the java virtual machine is allowed to use.
 Defaults to *150*

 ### Example: